Reconstruction of Strings from their Substrings Spectrum: Reconstructing an Erroneous Multispectrum

-In this section, a generic encoding algorithm is presented that uses a single redundancy bit in order to encode length-$ n $ strings that are $ (L,d) $-distant, for Note that this value of $L$ is far from the value derived in Lemma~\ref{lem:Ld_red1} only by roughly $(d-1) \log (\log (n))$.
+In this section, a generic encoding algorithm is presented that uses a single redundancy bit in order to encode length-$ n $ strings that are $ (L,d) $-substring distant, for where $ \epsilon > 0 $ and for $ n $ large enough.
+Note that this value of $L$ is far from the value derived in Lemma~\ref{lem:Ld_red1} only by roughly $(d-1) \log (\log (n))$.

 First, we present some helpful definitions.
 Let $ \bfw,\bfw' \in \Sigma^n $ be strings such that $ d_H(\bfw, \bfw') \le \rho $ for an integer $ \rho \le n $.
 The construction $ EncDist_{n,\rho}(\bfw, \bfw') $ is taken from \cite{LevYaa18} and encodes the distance between $ \bfw, \bfw' $.
 Let $ p_1,\dots, p_{d_H(\bfw,\bfw')} $ denote the indices of the entries which $ \bfw, \bfw' $ do not agree upon.
 For every $ i \in [\rho] $ let $ \bfy_i \in \Sigma^{\log (n)}$ be the following value: